Flxpgnl/KNU_FaceBlurring/README.md

 - **Content Moderation**: Obscure sensitive faces in video feeds.
 - **Real-Time Effects**: Add filters or other effects to detected face regions.

-## Future Work

-- Enhance performance with GPU acceleration using OpenCV's CUDA integration.
-- Add support for detecting and blurring multiple faces simultaneously in high-density scenes.
-- Expand the application for additional use cases, such as masking or real-time beautification.

 ## Issues and Contributions

 ### Known Issues